cis-famu/oer-assignment-group-4-1/Chapter-5.md

 2) When might you want to use a value parameter instead of a reference parameter?

+3) Efficiency: How does passing large objects by value vs. reference affect program efficiency?

 ## Scope of an Identifier

 In C++, the place where an identifier can be used is called its scope.
 There are 3 kinds of scopes: